How Do I Request a Review of My Debt?

 You should get legal advice if you are unsure whether a time limit applies to you.

-The Administrative Appeals Tribunal (’AAT’) is a tribunal that can review Commonwealth administrative decisions.
-This includes decisions made by Centrelink Authorised Review Officers.
+The Administrative Review Tribunal is a tribunal that can review Commonwealth administrative decisions.

-An appeal to the Federal Court must be made within 28 days after receiving the General Division decision.
-The Federal Court cannot review the Tribunal’s decision further, they can only consider questions of law.
+The Federal Court cannot review the ART’s decision further, they can only consider questions of law.
 You should get legal advice before appealing to the Federal Court.
 Costs apply at the Federal Court.

 If Centrelink believes a debt was caused by fraud – that is, they think you deliberately lied in order to gain a benefit – they may investigate you.
 This could lead to criminal charges against you.
 It is possible to receive a prison sentence if you are convicted of fraud.